 Information you should know before you apply to a barber school.

-In order to become a licensed barber in Ohio, your first step is to graduate from a barber training program.
-The state board mandates that programs like this provide at least 1800 hours of training that is practical, theoretical, and scientific in nature.
-This includes training regarding subjects such as bacteriology/hygiene, facial treatments, barbering laws, hairpieces, tinting, bleaching, shop management, etc.
+To become a licensed barber in Ohio, your first step is to graduate from a barber training program.
+The state board mandates that programs like this provide at least 1800 hours of practical, theoretical, and scientific training.
+This includes training regarding subjects such as bacteriology/hygiene, facial treatments, barbering laws, hairpieces, tinting, bleaching, shop management, use and maintenance of barber equipment, etc.

-Before you can apply for a license, you must first complete the required 1800 hours of training.
-Even after you complete this training, you always have the option of returning to school to obtain additional training if you wish to do so, as this is something that will always give extra value to your clients.
-Enter your ZIP below to see what’s available and come to an informed decision about where you’d like to study to become a professional OH barber.
+Before applying for a license, you must complete the required 1800 hours of training.
+Even after completing this training, you always have the option of returning to school to obtain additional schooling if you wish to do so, as this will always give extra value to your clients.
+Enter your ZIP in the app to see the schools closest to you:

-Cincinnati School of Barbering and Hair Design – Cincinnati
+Cincinnati School of Barbering and Hair Design – 6500 Colerain Avenue, Cincinnati, OH 45239

 Toledo Public Schools – Toledo